The Community Education Coordinators Initiative

 (860) 302-6022

 CT Paid Leave application assistance is available.
-Please call to schedule an appointment.
+Please schedule an appointment.

 The New American Dream Foundation seeks to celebrate, support and inspire immigrants of all generations and provide opportunities that enhance health, education and civic engagement.